Gun Case Tracker

 Snowden v.
 Handgun Permit Review Board, 413 A.2d 295, 45 Md.App.
 464 (Md.
 App.
 1980) - Upholding a reading of "good and substantial reason" to mean that the applicant bears the burden of demonstrating precisely why they need to carry a handgun more than their personal anxiety or say-so

 Scherr v.
 Handgun Permit Review Board, 163 Md.App.
 417, 880 A.2d 1137 (Md.
 App.
-2005) - Re-affirming the Court of Special Appeals' prior holdings in Snowden, and additionally rejecting 2nd Amendment arguments in support of the right to keep and bear arms
+2005) - Re-affirming The Appellate Court of Maryland's prior holdings in Snowden, and additionally rejecting 2nd Amendment arguments in support of the right to keep and bear arms

 Williams v.
 State, 417 Md.
 479, 10 A.3d 1167 (Md.
 2011) - Holding that regulations on carrying firearms outside the home are "outside of the scope of the Second Amendment, as articulated in Heller and McDonald"